 After the civil case is over, criminal charges usually follow.
 The above example is a typical punishment for a serious crime.

-For a free consultation with attorneys who understand the importance of full and thorough preparation of bankruptcy schedules, contact our office.
+For a free consultation with attorneys who understand the importance of full and thorough preparation of bankruptcy schedules, contact our office in Melbourne, Florida.

 The information on this blog or any blog is not intended as, and should not be taken as, legal advice.